ibnuda/fpmortals/manuscript/complete.md

 akan digunakan ulang bila terjadi perubahan.
 Sebagai perbandingan, penambahan sebuah elemen pada ujung belakan `IList` akan menciptakan seluruh struktur yang baru.

-The `frontSize` and `backSize` are used to re-balance the `front` and `back` so that they are always approximately the same size.
-Re-balancing means that some operations can be slower than others (e.g. when the entire structure must be rebuilt) but because it happens only occasionally, we can take the average of the cost and say that it is constant.

 `frontSize` dan `backSize` digunakan untuk menyeimbangkan ulang `front` dan `back` sehingga ukuran keduanya kurang lebih sama.
 Penyeimbangan ulang